dubinc/analytics/packages/web/README.md

 ### `shortDomain`

-The custom domain you're using on Dub for your short links.
+The custom domain you're using on Dub for your short links (for client-side click tracking).

+### `siteDomain`

+A special custom domain on Dub for tracking site visits.

 ### `attributionModel`